4 Helpful Considerations When Choosing Between the Best Outboard Motors

 An outboard motor comes in two varieties: two-stroke and four-stroke.
 Many boaters believe choosing between two-stroke and four-stroke ultimately depends on your boating lifestyle and expectations.
 And they are correct.

-For instance, if you take your boat on occasional fishing trips, you need a two-stroke motor, which is light, affordable and easy-to-repair.
+For instance, if you take your boat on occasional fishing trips, you need a two-stroke motor, which is light, affordable and easy to repair.

 The basic differences between two-stroke and four-stroke motors: Four-stroke motors function on gas alone.
 Two-stroke engines work with a mix of both gas and oil (added not to the fuel but to the engine itself), which results in better fuel economy.